-Already Free by Bruce Tift was recommended by a good friend of mine mid last year (I’m a little behind with my reviews) .
-Bruce Tift is a psychotherapist who practices Buddhism and brilliantly portrays how two compliment each other.
+Already Free by Bruce Tift was recommended by a good friend of mine mid-last year (I’m a little behind with my reviews).
+Bruce Tift is a psychotherapist who practices Buddhism and brilliantly portrays how two complement each other.

 All in all, it’s really jolly good, so I’m just going to leave you with a bunch of quotes.